Guide to Work, Study, Travel and Living Abroad

 The Golden Rules of Cargo Ship Travel

 • Be prepared to make your own fun.
-There are no programmed activities, aside from the odd safety drill.
+There are seldom programmed activities aside from the odd safety drill.

 • Go before you're too old.
-An upper age limit of 70-77 years is common, as there is no doctor on board and often plenty of stairs.
+An upper age limit of 77-80 years is not uncommon, as no doctor on board and there are often plenty of stairs.

 • Check that your travel insurance covers freighter travel.